plougue/plougue.github.io/index.md

 ## Machine learning class projects

-* __Image detection project__ (2018): Train two machine learning algorithm to detect faces and bodies using the corresponding data set.
+* __Image detection project__ (2018): Train two machine learning algorithms to detect faces and bodies using the corresponding data sets.
   The detection was made using a sliding window technique and classification through **histograms of gradients** and **svm**.
   In order to prevent a potentially large number of false positives the training was done twice: first with a